ejmr/LNVL/docs/Howto.md

 This script creates one character, Lobby Jones, and one scene.
 All of the action in LNVL takes place within scenes, so every script must define at least one scene.
-The action always begins with the `START` scene, so that is the one we create.
-And within that scene we have our Lobby character speak four lines of dialog.
+The action always begins with the `START` scene, so that is the one you create.
+And within that scene you have our Lobby character speak four lines of dialog.
 The user would see these lines one-by-one and could navigate back and forth between them at his leisure.

 Computer programmers may recognize this language is actually the [Lua programming language][lua].
 That is true.
 The special language LNVL provides is [domain-specific language][dsl] (DSL) written in Lua.
 This DSL makes it easier to write scripts for LNVL, but it also means that, if necessary, authors have the full power of the Lua programming language at their disposal.

 Creating Scenes